-Develop a locally and nationally recognized program

-- for effective performance-based leadership. • Validate excellence through accreditations, external - awards, recognitions, and publications.
-Improve student performance through new and - Improve student performance through new and established benchmarks. - Actively recruit, reward and retain the best faculty and staff. - Generate and utilize relevant, timely, and accurate data to implement, evaluate, and continuously improve student learning and student success initiatives. - Share sustainable, model initiatives with local, national, and global colleagues. - Strengthen methods for effective planning, evaluation, and assessment. - Achieve regional and national recognition for the implementation and use of information technology in support of student success. - Demonstrate excellence in fiscal responsibility and accountability to the public.
+- Develop a locally and nationally recognized program for effective performance-based leadership. - Validate excellence through accreditations, external awards, recognitions, and publications. - Improve student performance through new and established benchmarks. - Actively recruit, reward and retain the best faculty and staff. - Generate and utilize relevant, timely, and accurate data to implement, evaluate, and continuously improve student learning and student success initiatives. - Share sustainable, model initiatives with local, national, and global colleagues. - Strengthen methods for effective planning, evaluation, and assessment. - Achieve regional and national recognition for the implementation and use of information technology in support of student success. - Demonstrate excellence in fiscal responsibility and accountability to the public.